Bucketlist Travels logo

 • Udaipur, Rajasthan, India

-Taken over and restored by a luxury hotel chain, it’s worth the price tag to stay and experience an authentic taste of royal Indian life.
+Taken over and restored by a luxury hotel chain, you must be a hotel guest to visit.
+But it’s worth the price tag to stay and experience an authentic taste of royal Indian life.
 The Royal Butlers are descendants of the original palace retainers, and serve guests with Maharanan grandeur and tradition.

 Good for age: 18+